Bellwether SCHOOL

 How do you Assess Learning?

-We believe that the primary purpose of assessment is for the teacher to plan instruction, not to make comparisons between students.
-We have no letter grades, preferring to describe students as learners broadly and deeply in narrative form and through work sampling.
+We believe that the primary purpose of assessment is for the teacher to plan instruction and to deepen their relationship and understanding of each child.
+Teachers share this knowledge deeply in narrative form and through work sampling.
 By employing this type of assessment and instruction, teachers respect unique learning styles while ensuring that every student continues to grow academically, socially, and emotionally.

 What is it like in the Classrooms?